ceodoe/reblogme-local-queue/README.md

 # reblogme-local-queue

 Reblogme.com, a Tumblr clone, has a broken queue system.
 It'll let you fill the queue with posts, but will never actually post according to your set schedule.
-With `reblogme-local-queue`, you can automate the queue and run it from your computer with Node.js, Selenium and Cron.
+With `reblogme-local-queue`, you can automate the queue and run it from your computer with Node.js, Selenium, and Cron or Windows Task Scheduler.

 # How to use